LukaFlores/object-tracking-opencv/README.md

 <!-- Car Counter -->
 ## Car Counter

-The goal of the car counter is to track the number of cars that pass north and south on the freeway
+Inspired by [youtube project](https://www.youtube.com/watch?v=WgPbbWmnXJ8&t=75s) in which goal of the car counter is to track the number of cars that pass north and south on the freeway

 #### How it was done